stevegeek/encoded_id/website/docs/similar.md

 Key differences to EncodedId:
 - Global cross-model lookup: `PrefixedIds.find("user_5vJj...")` works across all models
 - No character grouping or slugs (prefixes only)
-- No hash length protection
+- No maximum length protection
 - Optional `has_many` override for prefix ID helpers

 **EncodedId as an alternative?**